costela/wile/README.md

 # Overview

 Wile is a simple [Let's Encrypt](https://letsencrypt.org) (ACME) client that only supports the "webroot" method of validation.
 It only needs access to the root folder serving the domains in question.
-Specifically, it only needs access to the `.well-known` sub-folder and therefore doesn't need root permissions.
+Specifically, it only needs access to the `.well-known` sub-folder and therefore doesn't need permission to access the actual website's content.

 The `.well-known` folder must also be accessible from external sources.
 I.e.: if you run a reverse proxy for some backend application, it should include an exception for this folder.